abgnpr/C-notes/1 Intro.md

   - Any pointer to function can be cast to a pointer to any other function type.
   - When casting between pointers (either object or function), if the original value is a null pointer value of its type, the result is the correct null pointer value for the target type.

+ <div style="page-break-after: always; break-after: page;"></div>

+# Appendix

+## Value Categories of Expressions

+Every expression belongs to one of three value categories: lvalue, non-lvalue object (rvalue), and function designator.

+### Lvalue

+Lvalue expression is any expression which potentially designates an object.
+It can be of any type except `void`.
+In other words, an lvalue expression evaluates to the object identity.

+The following expressions are lvalues:

+- identifiers, including function parameters, provided they were declared as designating objects (not functions or enumeration constants)
+- string literals
+- compound literals
+- parenthesised expression if the un-parenthesised expression is an lvalue
+- the result of a member access (dot) operator if its left-hand argument is lvalue
+- the result of a member access through pointer `->` operator
+- the result of the de-reference (unary `*`) operator applied to a pointer to pointing to an object.
+- the result of the subscription operator (`[]`)

+### Non Lvalue

+Non-lvalue expressions are the expressions of object types that do not designate objects, but rather values that have no object identity or storage location.
+The address of a non-lvalue object expression cannot be taken.

+The following expressions are non-lvalue object expressions:

+- integer, character, and floating constants
+- all operators not specified to return lvalues, including
+- - any function call expression
+  - any cast expression (note that compound literals, which look similar, are lvalues)
+  - member access operator (dot) applied to a non-lvalue structure/union, `f().x`, `(x,s1).a`, `(s1=s2).m`
+  - all arithmetic, relational, logical, and bitwise operators
+  - increment and decrement operators (note: pre forms are lvalues in C++)
+  - assignment and compound assignment operators (note: they are lvalues in C++)
+  - the conditional operator (note: may be lvalue in C++)
+  - the comma operator (note: may be lvalue in C++)
+  - the address-of operator, even it if is neutralised by being applied to the result of the unary `*` operator

+As a special case, expressions of type `void` are assumed to be non-lvalue object expressions that yield a value which has no representation and requires no storage.

+### Function Designator

+A function designator (the identifier introduced by a function declaration) is an expression of function type.
+Note that the function-call operator is defined for pointers to functions and not for function designators themselves.